imsalmanmalik/shopify-google-sheet-slack-automation/README.md

 This project automates the fetching of Shopify data, appending it to a Google Sheet, and sending notifications to a Slack channel.

+Docker image built runs every midnight, to run it manually refer to [Scheduled Task](#scheduled-task)

 ## Features

 - Fetch orders data from Shopify API.